Our mission is to help public water systems become more sustainable by improving their technical, managerial, and financial capabilities.

 Various certifications and permits required by either state or federal rules and regulations.
 Permits for various wastewater and drinking water programs are linked below along with certifications and licenses for individuals.

 All Public Water Supply Systems (PCWS, NTNC, TNC, Domestic Bottled/Bulk Water) are required to have a source water permit for any new source, hydrofracturing or deepening of an existing source, or any increase in withdrawal of an existing source.
-Applicants for this permit must comply with the Water Supply Rule Chapter 21 and the requirements Groundwater Withdrawal Reporting and Permitting Rule-Chapter 24.
+Applicants for this permit must comply with the Water Supply Rule Chapter 21 and if applying for a Domestic Bottled or Bulk Water Permit, it must also comply with the requirements of the Groun

 The Environmental Protection Agency defines a sanitary survey as “an onsite review of the water source, facilities, equipment, operation, and maintenance of a Public Water System for the purpose of evaluating the adequacy of such source, facilities, equipment, operation and maintenance for producing and distributing safe drinking water.”
 (40 CFR) The purpose of a sanitary survey is to ensure that the water system is operating in a manner that provides safe drinking water from the source to the tap.